turbot/tailpipe-mod-aws-cost-and-usage-insights/dashboards/docs/overview_dashboard.md

 - What is the total AWS cost across selected accounts?
 - What currency is being used for cost calculations?
-- How has the cost trended over the last 30 days and 6 months?
+- How has the cost trended monthly?
 - Which AWS accounts incurred the highest costs?
 - What are the top regions incurring costs?
 - Which AWS services contributed most to the cost?